bceverly/sysmanage/FEATURES-TODO.md

     sysmanage-agent subdirectory in
     which the logs should be placed.

-10. OS version upgrades - we need a feature that will let us detect that there is a new operating system major version out there and show that fact to the user.
-    We then need to, if one is
-    available, see if the user wants
-    to upgrade.
-If so, then we need to apply the upgrade.
-Include
-    syspatch on OpenBSD.

-11. Add an automation tab between updates and scripts in the main navbar.  on that tab, have an
+10. Add an automation tab between updates and scripts in the main navbar.  on that tab, have an
     "Updates" subtab that allows you